 This course is a survey of the United States national political system.
 Students will examine the U.S. constitutional system, its historical development, and current trends of the system with the goal to further skill development through a rigorous course of study.
 Assignments involve student reading, analysis, synthesis, writing, and speaking.
 Lectures, current problems, and practices are frequently used.
-Students enrolled in this course are expected to take the College Board Advanced Placement test.
+Students enrolled in this course are expected to take the College Board AP Exam.

-ADVANCED PLACEMENT UNITED STATES HISTORY
+AP UNITED STATES HISTORY 4A077X0 1 CREDIT

 This course is designed to encourage students to become apprentice historians who can use historical facts and evidence in the service of creating deeper conceptual understandings of critical developments in US history.
 The curriculum of the course centers around four types of historical thinking skills: chronological reasoning, comparison and contextualization, crafting historical arguments from historical evidence, and historical interpretation and synthesis.
 Students will explore seven themes throughout this course: identity; work, exchange, and technology; people; politics and power; America in the world; environment and geography - physical and human; and ideas, beliefs, and culture.
-Students enrolled in this course are expected to take the College Board Advanced Placement test.
+Students enrolled in this course are expected to take the College Board AP Exam.

-ADVANCED PLACEMENT WORLD HISTORY: MODERN
+AP WORLD HISTORY: MODERN 4A097X0 1 CREDIT

-This is a new course for the 2019-20 school year with updated resources available on the College Board website.
 The course begins in 1200 CE, and students will begin the course with a study of civilizations in Africa, the Americas, Asia, and Europe that are foundational to the modern era.
 The course provides five themes that students explore throughout the course in order to make connections among historical developments in different times and places: interaction between humans and the environment; development and interaction of cultures; state building, expansion, and conflict; creation, expansion, and interaction of economic systems; and development and transformation of social structures.
-Students enrolled in this course are expected to take the College Board Advanced Placement test.
+Students enrolled in this course are expected to take the College Board AP Exam.